#IChoseToDisclose

 Background

-Although there has been a huge increase in the numbers of students disclosing mental health conditions over the past five years, a Unite Students Insight Report (2019) identified that of all students who had mental health issues only 53% disclosed their issues to university.
+Although there has been a huge increase in the numbers of students disclosing (sharing information about) mental health conditions over the past five years, a Unite Students Insight Report (2019) identified that of all students who had mental health issues only 53% disclosed their issues to university.
 This shows that figures of student mental health are underestimated.

 Furthermore, an Office for Students insight brief on mental health (2019) revealed that females were 2% more likely than males to report their mental health difficulties to their university.
 This report also highlighted that students from an Asian background were the least likely to disclose their mental health difficulties.